Thepratik45/Emotion-Detector/README.md

 # Emotion-Detector
 Emotion Detector edited by @Thepratik45
-Added zip file of entire project, just download,unzip & open directly to pycharm.
+Added Link of zip file of entire project, just download,unzip & open directly to pycharm.

 added a file as text file (2) in which a terminal process added from which I've gone through during project. all the errors occurred are in there.